hushicai/hushicai.github.io/README.md

-This is Hushicai's blog site.
+This is Hushicai's blog site built from [jekyll-bootstrap](https://github.com/plusjade/jekyll-bootstrap).

 You can visit it at http://hushicai.com.

-You can find the source at https://github.com/hushicai/jekyll-blog-source.
+You can find the source at https://github.com/hushicai/blog.

 Copyright © 2013, Hushicai.